|

 Item #689

-This Lucite paperweight contains an early Charge Couple Device (CCD) which is essentially a light sensor that contains an array of millions of tiny MOS capacitors.
+This Lucite paperweight contains an early Charge Couple Device (CCD) which is essentially a light sensor that contains an array of millions of tiny MOS capacitors, all on one single microchip.
 Light hitting each capacitor causes it to become charged.
 The brighter the light, the more charge will be held in the capacitor.

 Today, CCD's are at the heart of most modern imaging and video devices such as digital cameras, video cameras, bar code readers, scanners, and copy machines.